F5Bot alternative · Updated August 2026

 Which sources does each tool watch?

 F5Bot watches three, and they are good ones: Reddit, Hacker News and Lobsters.
 That narrow focus is part of why it stays fast and free.
-EaseClaw watches eleven: those plus X, Stack Overflow, GitHub, Quora, Indie Hackers, Product Hunt, Medium, LinkedIn and the open web, with Hacker News, Stack Overflow and GitHub included free on every plan.
+EaseClaw watches twelve: those plus X, Stack Overflow, GitHub, Quora, Indie Hackers, Product Hunt, Trustpilot, Medium, LinkedIn and the open web, with Hacker News, Stack Overflow and GitHub included free on every plan.
 If your buyers only ever post on Reddit and Hacker News, F5Bot already covers you.

 Will EaseClaw post or reply for me?